-Decision-Making Platforms, which combine analytics, simulation, and reporting functionality in a unified solution, allow users to not only perform Business Intelligence style reporting and analysis, but also to use that same information for Enterprise Performance Management activities such as scenario modeling and planning.
+Decision-Making Platforms, which combine analytics, planning, and forecasting functionality in a unified solution, allow users to not only perform Business Intelligence style reporting and analysis, but also to use that same information for Enterprise Performance Management activities such as scenario modeling and planning.
 Discover more about the benefits of a truly integrated approach to planning and analytics here.

-If we relate Decision-Making Platforms back to the Decision-Making Process discussed above, and also our Manufacturing company example, we can see why they provide the missing link and bridge the gap between data and decisions:
+If we relate Decision-Making Platforms back to the decision-making process discussed above, and also our manufacturing example, we can see why they provide the missing link and bridge the gap between data and decisions: